socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 The streaming API returns [tweets](https://dev.twitter.com/overview/api/tweets), as well as several [other types of messages](https://dev.twitter.com/streaming/overview/messages-types) (e.g. a tweet deletion notice, user update profile notice, etc).
 All in JSON format.
 Here we demonstrate how to read and process tweets in details.
 Other data in JSON format can be processed similarly.

 Tweets, also known more generically as “status updates”.
-A tweet in JSON format is explained in the map made by Raffi Krikorian:
+This map made by Raffi Krikorian  explains a tweet in JSON format:

 <img src="/assets/img/raffi-krikorian-map-of-a-tweet.png" width="600" />